serenetangerine/recipes/sweets-n-treats/cookies/pumpkin-sugar.md

 ```
 --cookies--
-in a seperate bowl mix flour, baking powder, salt, and cinnamon
+in a separate bowl mix flour, baking powder, salt, and cinnamon

 beat sugar and butter until creamy
 beat in egg and vanilla